Here the opening of Itzel I: A Tlatelolco Awakening, Now winner of the New Brunswick Book Awards Mrs. Dunster’s Fiction Prize.

 Sarah Xerar Murphy was a finalist for The Brooklyn Film and Arts Festival's 2019 Brooklyn Non-Fiction Prize.

-She is now on the shortlist for the New Brunswick Book Awards Mrs. Dunster's Fiction Prize for Itzel I: A Tlatelolco Awakening.
+She has now won the New Brunswick Book Awards 2019 Mrs. Dunster's Fiction Prize for Itzel I: A Tlatelolco Awakening.